employees working on their computers

 This ratio helps organizations balance expenses and ensure that staffing costs align with revenue and profitability goals.

-5. HR Staff to Employee Ratio
+5. HR to Employee Ratio

-The HR staff to employee ratio measures the number of HR staff supporting the workforce.
+The HR to employee ratio measures the number of HR staff supporting the workforce.
 It helps determine whether HR staffing is proportional to the needs of the workforce, especially as a company scales.
 Here’s how to calculate it:

 6. Management to Staff Ratio